-Yvonne L. Greenstreet MBChB, MBA Chief Executive Officer Director since: 2021 Age: 59 Dr. Greenstreet has served as our Chief Executive Officer since January 2022 and as a member of our board of directors since October 2021.
-Dr. Greenstreet previously served as President and Chief Operating Officer since October 2020.
+Dr. Greenstreet has served as our Chief Executive Officer since January 2022 and as a member of our board of directors since October 2021.
+Dr. Greenstreet previously served as President and Chief Operating Officer since October 2020 and was our Chief Operating Officer from September 2016 to October 2020.
 Prior to joining Alnylam, Dr. Greenstreet served as the founder and Managing Director of Highgate LLC, from January 2014 to August 2016.
 Prior to that time, Dr. Greenstreet served as the Senior Vice President and Head of Medicines Development at Pfizer Inc., or Pfizer, a multinational pharmaceutical company, from December 2010 to November 2013.
 Prior to joining Pfizer, Dr. Greenstreet worked for 18 years at GlaxoSmithKline plc, or GSK, a multinational pharmaceutical, biologics, vaccines and consumer healthcare company, where she served in various positions, most recently as Senior Vice President and Chief of Strategy for Research and Development and as a member of GSK's Product Management Board.

 Dr. Greenstreet currently serves on the Scientific Advisory Committee of the Bill and Melinda Gates Foundation and serves as a director of Pacira BioSciences, Inc. and The American Funds.
 Dr. Greenstreet previously served on the board of directors of argenx SE, Indivior PLC and Moelis & Company.

-Key Contributions to the Board Dr. Greenstreet has over 25 years of experience in the biopharmaceutical industry, driving strategy and innovation, bringing transformative medicines to patients, and building successful businesses in the U.S., Europe and globally.
+Dr. Greenstreet has over 25 years of experience in the biopharmaceutical industry, driving strategy and innovation, bringing transformative medicines to patients, and building successful businesses in the U.S., Europe and globally.
 Dr. Greenstreet's significant experience in senior management roles at large pharmaceutical companies and her extensive expertise in drug development and commercialization bring an invaluable perspective to our board.
-In addition, Dr. Greenstreet's in-depth knowledge of our company, gained during her various senior management roles within the Company, uniquely enable her to lead our Alnylam P5x25 strategy, which focuses on our planned transition to a top five biotech company, as measured by market capitalization, by the end of 2025.
+In addition, Dr. Greenstreet's in-depth knowledge of our company, gained during her various senior management roles within the Company, uniquely enable her to lead our Alnylam Px25 strategy, which focuses on our planned transition to a top five biotech company, as measured by market capitalization, by the end of 2025.

 Phillip A. Sharp, Ph.D.
-Independent Director

-• Science and Technology Committee (Chair)
+Science and Technology Committee (Chair)

-Director since: 2002 Age: 77 Dr. Sharp is a scientific founder of Alnylam and has served as a member of our board of directors since June 2002.
+Dr. Sharp is a scientific founder of Alnylam and has served as a member of our board of directors since June 2002.
 As required by our corporate governance guidelines, Dr. Sharp offered his resignation to the board of directors upon reaching the age of 75.
 After considering Dr. Sharp's many contributions to the board of directors and his specialized experience in areas critical to our company, our board of directors determined not to accept Dr. Sharp's resignation and Dr. Sharp was re-elected as a director at the 2020 annual meeting of stockholders.